-Brazilian Jiu Jitsu is a sport that is demographically as diverse as it gets.
-People of all nationalities, age groups, religious beliefs etc all engage in training worldwide.
+Brazilian Jiu-Jitsu is a sport that is demographically as diverse as it gets.
+People of all nationalities, age groups, religious beliefs, etc. all engage in training worldwide.
 This diversity, however, is not reflected in one aspect only. unfortunately, the sport is still not evenly matched between the two sexes.
 Female practitioners are considerably less than their male counterparts.
-And Brazilian Jiu Jitsu women competitors are even scarcer.
+And Brazilian Jiu-Jitsu women competitors are even scarcer.
 At least for now.

-Jiu Jitsu Women Of Today
+Jiu-Jitsu Women Of Today

 Talking about the different ways in which BJJ is beneficial to women is beyond the scope of today’s article.
-One aspect very much worth mentioning, though is self-defense.
+One aspect is very much worth mentioning, though in self-defense.
 Regardless of competitive aspirations or lack thereof, women training BJJ are going to be able to defend themselves.
 The techniques are easily transferrable and give the finer half a very high degree of confidence.

-During the last decade, BJJ has seen the rise of several immense Jiu Jitsu women.
+During the last decade, BJJ has seen the rise of several immense Jiu-Jitsu women.
 Most of them are still competing today, albeit perhaps in different combative formats.
 Some of these women were pioneers of the sport in a competitive manner, paving the way for others.
-Now, they represent an example to any aspiring young woman that is contemplating a competitive Jiu Jitsu career.
-ANyone can follow in the footsteps of these ladies and go on to become an icon of the sport.
+Now, they represent an example to any aspiring young woman that is contemplating a competitive Jiu-Jitsu career.
+Anyone can follow in the footsteps of these ladies and go on to become an icon of the sport.
 And, no, being a black belt is not one of the requirements, so do not wait and start competing now!

 #1 Mackenzie Dern

-Despite not being associated with BJJ as much during the last year Mackenzie remains one of the top Jiu Jitsu women of today.
+Despite not being associated with BJJ as much during the last year Mackenzie remains one of the top Jiu-Jitsu women of today.
 Even in her MMA endeavors, she remains a huge ambassador of the sport, demonstrating the supremacy of high-level BJJ against top-class opposition.
 While we eagerly await her UFC debut, let’s take a look at some of her grappling accomplishments.

 Mackenzie is the daughter of renowned black belt Wellington Dias.
 She has spent her entire life in and around BJJ, competing since the age of 14.
 Both Royler Gracie and Leticia Ribeiro have influenced Dern during her BJJ journey.
 Before earning her black belt, Dern won the Worlds at every belt level.
 The talented champion also won every accolade at featherweight boasting a huge 45 submission wins out of 75 victories.
 She also had unforgettable wars with Gabi Garcia in the absolute division and is an ADCC champion as well.
-All in all, she is the face of Jiu Jitsu Women!
+All in all, she is the face of Jiu-Jitsu Women!